-This model is designed to dispense with flies.
+This model is designed to dispense of flies.
 The device is powered by 2 AA batteries and operated simply by pressing a button.
 It is manufactured using durable ABS material.
 A red LED indicator lets you know when the racket is electrified.

 Some users do not like that there is no on/off switch, as soon as you press the trigger, it is live.

 The design of this battery-powered bug zapper racket feels good in your hand.
-The device makes a loud zap so you know when contact is made while the outer layer of safety mesh helps protect the user from accidental shocking.
+The device makes a loud zap so you know when contact is made, while the outer layer of safety mesh helps protect the user from accidental shocking.

 This device works equally well indoors or outdoors.
 Best of all, you might even improve your tennis swing in the process.
 (Just don’t kill so many insects that you develop tennis elbow.)

 A bug zapper racket, also called an electric fly swatter, is a simple piece of hardware.
 It looks a lot like a small tennis racket with a handle and a large head (or paddle) area.
 It uses the same insect killing process – electrocution – that you’ll find in a stationary bug zapper that you hang outside.
 But this is a fully manual device.
 It doesn’t attract bugs; you have to swing the racket to hit and kill them.

 The racket head consists of crisscrossing horizontal and vertical wires that form an electrical grid that carries from 500 to as much as 4,000 volts of electricity.
 When electricity is moving through the wires, it electrocutes any insect that comes in contact with at least two wires at once.
 The wires in the grid of the racket are close enough to each other that most insects will touch at least two wires when the racket contacts them.